 This post may include affiliate links; see our disclosure policy.

 Got a bottle of Buchanan’s blended Scotch?
-Here’s our favorite way to use it in a cocktail: mix it into a whiskey sour!
-This Buchanan drink is all about contrasts: it’s crisp and sweet tart at the beginning of the sip.
-But wait a split second until the finish: it’s smoky and peaty, unlike any whiskey sour you’ve ever tasted!
-Most Scotch is sipped neat, but this is our favorite way to use it to make an irresistibly interesting drink.
+My favorite way to use it in a cocktail is to mix it into a whiskey sour!
+This Buchanan drink is all about contrasts: it’s crisp and sweet, tart at the beginning of the sip.
+The best part?
+It’s smoky and peaty aftertaste.
+It’s unlike any whiskey sour you’ve ever tasted!

 The Buchanan Sour is simply a whiskey sour with Buchanan’s Blended Scotch.
-The whiskey sour is an iconic classic cocktail that goes back centuries: it was first mentioned in a cocktail book in the 1870’s!
-Typically this cocktail uses a bourbon or rye whiskey: but you can make it with Scotch whisky too!
+The whiskey sour is an iconic classic cocktail that goes back centuries: it was first mentioned in a cocktail book in the 1870s!
+Typically, this cocktail uses a bourbon or rye whiskey, but you can make it with Scotch whisky too!
 Here’s what you’ll need:

 - Buchanan’s Deluxe Blended Scotch